 Wentworth Miller appeared in the music video for the song “It’s Like That” (2005) by Mariah Carey.

 Miller appeared in the role of lover to Mariah Carey in the video ‘We belong together,’ released in 2005.

 Miller appeared opposite Eric Roberts who happens to be the fiancé of Mariah Carey.

-Miller worked as Michael Scofield in a commercial for Israeli satellite provider, Yes promoting the 3rd season of Prison Break in 2005.
+Likewise, Miller worked as Michael Scofield for Israeli satellite provider, promoting the 3rd season of Prison Break in 2005.